 Some Wholesale welcome.

 About Us: Steve and Lisa Pilz run the farm began by Steve’s Grandfather, Edmund Pilz.
 Ed began farming in 1927.
 He farmed many farms in this area.
 His favorite being Hillcrest.
 He chose this site as his home.
 Our farm sits on a beautiful hillside overlooking the Loomis Basin in the rolling hills of Placer County.
-On Clear days you we can see Mount Diablo to the Southwest!
+On clear days you can see Mount Diablo to the Southwest!
 Hillcrest has seen many varieties of fruit trees come and go since 1927.
-Now the very Mandarin trees that Ed budded and planted back in the late 50’s still exist.
+Now the very mandarin trees that Ed budded and planted back in the late 50’s still exist.
 About 7 acres of vegetables and flowers are also grown on our farm.

 3500 Gladding Road

 Lincoln, CA 95648